Leflunomide

 What is it?

-Leflunomide (Arava®) is used to treat psoriatic and rheumatoid arthritis.
+Leflunomide (Arava®) is a medicine which dampens downs an overactive immune system.
+It is used to treat rheumatoid arthritis and psoriatic arthritis.

 Benefits

-What are the benefits of using leflunomide in pregnancy?
+What are the benefits of taking leflunomide in pregnancy?

-Leflunomide stays in the body for a long time after treatment is stopped.
-Women who have taken leflunomide in the last two years and are planning a pregnancy or discover they are pregnant should contact their doctor.
-They might be offered a treatment to ‘wash out’ leflunomide from the body.
+Leflunomide stays in the body for a long time after you stop taking it.
+If you have taken leflunomide in the last two years and are planning a pregnancy, or if you have an unplanned pregnancy, please contact your doctor as soon as possible.
+You may be offered a treatment to help remove any remaining leflunomide from your body.

 Risks

-It is unclear if there are any risks.
-While animal experiments suggest leflunomide can cause birth defects, information from human pregnancies does not show this.
+It is not clear whether leflunomide increases the risk of pregnancy complications.
+Studies in animals suggest leflunomide might cause birth defects, but information from human pregnancies does not show this.

 Alternatives

-Are there any alternatives to using leflunomide in pregnancy?
+Are there any alternatives to taking leflunomide in pregnancy?

 No treatment